Indy Champ: 2019: four-year-old season

 After a break of four months Indy Champ returned in the Mainichi Okan over 1800 metres at Tokyo on 6 October in which he raced in second place for most of the way before finishing third behind Danon Kingly and Aerolithe.
-On 17 November he was one of seventeen horses to contest the 36th running of the Mile Championship at Kyoto and with Kenichi Ikezoe in the saddle he started the 5.4/1 third choice in the betting behind Danon Premium and Danon Kingly.The other runners included Al Ain, Mozu Ascot, Red Olga, Persian Knight and Diatonic (Swan Stakes).
+On 17 November he was one of seventeen horses to contest the 36th running of the Mile Championship in Kyoto and with Kenichi Ikezoe in the saddle he started the 5.4/1 third choice in the betting behind Danon Premium and Danon Kingly.The other runners included Al Ain, Mozu Ascot, Red Olga, Persian Knight and Diatonic (Swan Stakes).
 Ikezoe tucked Indy Champ in behind the leaders in fourth place on the inside before making a forward move exiting the final turn.
 He went to the front 150 metres from the finish, broke clear of his rivals and won by one and a half lengths from Danon Premium.
 Ikezoe, who took the ride at short notice when Fukunaga was suspended, said "I was told that he is a bit unstable at the start but he broke well and we were able to race in good position while eyeing Danon Premium.
 He responded really well when asked at the lane".

 For his final run of the year Indy Champ was sent to Sha Tin Racecourse to contest the Hong Kong Mile on 8 December and started joint-favourite alongside the local champion Beauty Generation.
 Ridden by Damian Lane he struggled to obtain a clear run in the last 400 metres and although he kept on well he was unable to reach the leaders and came home seventh of the ten runners behind Admire Mars.

 In January 2020, at the JRA Awards for 2019, Indy Champ was voted Best Sprinter or Miler taking 211 of the 274 votes.
-He also finished second to Win Bright in the poll to determine Best Older Male Horse, receiving 118 votes to the winner's 136.
+He also finished second to fellow Stay Gold progeny Win Bright in the poll to determine Best Older Male Horse, receiving 118 votes to the winner's 136.